 Enrolling in this program can help launch an individual into a successful scientific career.
 To take advantage of this opportunity, search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.

 How old is the Universe?
-How do stars and galaxies develop?
-What is between the stars, and how are planetary systems formed?
-If you are fascinated by questions like these, then Astronomy is the degree programme for you!
+How do galaxies develop?
+What is found between the stars?
+How are planetary systems formed?
+Are you fascinated by questions like these?
+Then Astronomy ... +